 We invited the men look at certain difficult situations in their life through a different lens and to see how they might take ownership for it.
 We discussed the drama triangle (hero, victim, & villain) with some specificity and which role we sometimes choose.

-Used Byron’s Katie’s 4 questions and turnaround as a means to ease the suffering of a focus in our own lives.
+Used Byron’s Katie’s 4 questions and turnaround as a means to take the edge off of our judgements.

-We discussed the importance of a personal vision statement and individually began to develop our own.
+We discussed the importance of a personal vision statement and began to develop our own.

 Making Environmentally Friendly Choices